apknusel/YouTube-Spot-Saver/README.md

 ### v1.2
 - Fixed timestamps being applied to ads instead of the video
+- When the extension updates, it will clear all timestamps to prevent data compatibility issues.

 ### v1.1
 - Cleans up storage every time `www.youtube.com/*` is loaded.